orf/inliner/readme.md

 Inliner inlines Python function calls.
+Proof of concept for [this blog post](http://tomforb.es/automatically-inline-python-function-calls)

     from inliner import inline